Western Star Trucks: Current models

-In 2022 Western Star announced and released the X Series of trucks to market, replacing the then current "Constellation" Series which had been in production since 1998/99.
+In 2022, Western Star announced and released the X Series of trucks to market, replacing the then current "Constellation" Series which had been in production since 1998/99.
 The new X series of Western Star trucks includes; 47X, 48X (Australia only), 49X and 57X.

 The 47X is the entry-level model, used mostly for vocational purposes, such as adding a dump bed or cement mixer.
 The 47X can also be used with a standard fifth wheel connector to tow standard trailers.
 The 47X is available in a day cab configuration, along with 36″ and 48″ sleeper options.

 The 49X is also a vocational truck, that is a bit more heavy duty and has more customizability.
 The 49X is available as a standard semi and extra attachments can be added.
 The 49X is available in multiple cab configurations, including day cab, 36″ sleeper, 48″ sleeper, 60″ sleeper and 72″ sleeper.
 The 36″ is a trench style low roof, while the 48″ and 60″ are available in mid roof.
 The 72″ is available in high roof and mid roof.

-The 57X is the on-highway variant which a uses Freightliner Cascadia chassis and cab but has many improvements such as reinforced cabin bones, different doors, and an aerodynamic front end with two stage heated headlights and stainless steel chrome grille.
+The 57X is the on-highway variant which uses a Freightliner Cascadia chassis and cab but has many improvements such as reinforced cabin bones, different doors, and an aerodynamic front end with two stage heated headlights and stainless steel chrome grille.
 It also implements a digital cockpit as standard equipment.
 Customers still can opt for a standard analog dashboard.
 It is designed as on-highway semi truck capable of towing semi trailers, with few to no vocational applications.
 The 57X is a more premium model than its vocational counterparts.
 Every 57X is hand-built in Cleveland, North Carolina.
 The 57X comes in multiple configurations, including day cab, and 60″ mid roof and 72″ high roof sleeper options.

 Available transmissions are Automated Manual DT12 in different specifications and Eaton Automated Manual/Manual gearboxes.